Skip to content

 To confirm purge operations are working correctly:

-1. Note the Records count on the Data Purge settings page before scheduled purge
+1. Note the Records count on the Data Purge settings page before a scheduled purge.

-4. Review system logs to verify deletion occurred
+4. Review Purge Runs and system logs to verify deletion occurred.

 If record counts don’t decrease as expected, verify: